 Benefits of sous vide frozen chicken breasts

-You’ll be amazed at how well your chicken breasts come out of that magic sous vide water bath – especially straight from freezer!
+You’ll be amazed at how well your chicken breasts come out of that magic sous vide water bath – especially straight from the freezer!
 It’s tender, juicy, and perfectly cooked edge-to-edge!
 That’s why I rarely take chicken out of freezer to thaw before cooking.

 - Prepare the chicken before freezing: After you bring the fresh chicken breasts home, season them with your favorite spices, and arranging them in one single layer in a zip-top bag.
 Vacuum seal using water displacement method and then store them in the freezer.
 This allows you to drop the bag into the sous vide water bath directly without any preparation later!
 (It also helps to avoid the freezer burn.)